rancher-sandbox/cluster-api-provider-elemental/doc/PLUGIN_ELEMENTAL.md

 ### 5. Resetting

 In a typical Elemental installation, the reset phase is executed from the above mentioned `Elemental Reset` plan.
-When running `elemental-agent --reset`, the plugin will make a copy of the agent config in `/tmp/elemental-agent-config.yaml` and then invoke `elemental reset` using the remote `ElementalRegistration` `spec.config.elemental.reset` config.
+When running `elemental-agent reset`, the plugin will make a copy of the agent config in `/tmp/elemental-agent-config.yaml` and then invoke `elemental reset` using the remote `ElementalRegistration` `spec.config.elemental.reset` config.
 If no errors occur, the previously copied agent config is moved back to `/oem/elemental/agent/config.yaml`.

 Similarly to the bootstrap phase, if any issues arise, you can manually execute and debug the reset plan by running: `elemental --debug run-stage network`

-Upon successful reset, the plan should run `elemental-agent --register --install` to register a new `ElementalHost` and mark it as installed.
+Upon successful reset, the plan should run `elemental-agent register --install` to register a new `ElementalHost` and mark it as installed.
 Finally, the host will reboot to the active partition and be ready for CAPI provisioning.